rodrigue89/Swizzle/Tutorials/Functions.md

 # Tutorial #3: Functions

-Remmber that line of code from the previous tutorial?
+Remmber that line of code from the first tutorial?

 ```
 print("Hello, world!");